How To Price Online Courses – 10 Tips from 20+ Years of Experience

 I already mentioned social proof above.
 This is just one of seven “weapons” of influence that Cialdini covers in Influence, a book that is backed up by volumes of research conducted over decades by Cialdini and his colleagues.
 Another one of these weapons is scarcity, along with it’s constant companion, urgency.
-There is a big reason that you continually see Internet marketers use phrases like “Limited number available,” or “Doors close tomorrow.”
+There is a big reason that you continually see Internet marketers use phrases like “limited number available,” or “doors close tomorrow.”

 The reason?
 It works.

-When it comes to selling your courses – and getting the prices you want – scarcity and urgency are your friends.
+When it comes to selling your courses online – and getting the prices you want – scarcity and urgency are your friends.
 Consider not keeping enrollments open all the time.
 Rather, only open them up periodically, and really do close the doors at the end of those periods.
 Or make some of your options (see above) available only for limited periods of time.
 Or truly do limit the number of seats you will sell (particularly for any offering that are live or have live add-ons).

 Again, you get the idea.
 Put some thought into how you can use scarcity and urgency to drive sales and possibly even to help you raise prices.